Togohogo1-Archive/joshgone-music/docs/additional.md

 ## Overview

 The table below summarizes extra commands for more advanced bot usage.
-Click on any of them for more details, including special use cases, caveats, etc.
+Click on any of them for more details, including special use cases, caveats, etc:

 | Command with Arguments[^1] | Aliases | Cooldown | Description |
 |-|-|-|-|